AshishSalaskar1/AshishSalaskar1/README.md

 ### Hi there 👋, Im Ashish
-I am currently working as a Python developer.
-Exploring the  fascinating world of Data Science.
+I am currently working as a Data Scientist.

 ### :dart:  Things that I have experience with:
 * Machine Learning & Deep Learning